NaturalHistoryMuseum/planetary-knowledge-base/README.md

 #### Column definition
 * ISO			: ISO-3166 2-letter country code
 * ISO3			: 3-letter ISO country code
-* ISOnumeric 		: numeric ISO country code
+* ISOnumeric 		: Numeric ISO country code
-* FIPS 			: most admin1 code are FIPS codes
+* FIPS 			: Most admin1 code are FIPS codes
-* countryName		: name of the geographical country point
+* countryName		: Name of the geographical country point
-* Continent 		: geographical continent code
+* Continent 		: Geographical continent code
-* geonameid		: integer id of record in geonames database
+* geonameid		: Integer id of record in geonames database
-* dependsFrom	: dependent countries or territories
+* dependsFrom	: Dependent countries or territories
-* alternateNameId	: integer id of this alternate name
+* alternateNameId	: Integer id of this alternate name
-* isolanguage		: iso 639 language code 2- or 3-characters; 4-characters 'post' for postal codes and 'iata','icao' and faac for airport codes, fr_1793 for French Revolution names,  abbr for abbreviation, link to a website (mostly to wikipedia), wkdt for the wikidataid altName		: alternate name or name variant
+* isolanguage		: ISO 639 language code 2- or 3-characters; 4-characters 'post' for postal codes and 'iata','icao' and faac for airport codes, fr_1793 for French Revolution names,  abbr for abbreviation, link to a website (mostly to wikipedia), wkdt for the wikidataid altName		: alternate name or name variant
 * isPreferredName	: '1', if this alternate name is an official/preferred name
 * isShortName		: '1', if this is a short name